The American Volunteers of 1914

 Perhaps the most famous form that the Americans’ volunteering spirit took was in the formation of the Lafayette Escadrille.
 This all-American squadron (albeit with French commanding officers) was part pursuit squadron and part flying publicity stunt.
 The French government was all too aware of the value of Americans flying for France.
 There was still a romantic attachment to aviation, and this was exploited to cultivate public opinion in the U.S. On the other hand, it was deadly in the skies over the Western Front, and this would take its toll.
 Of the seven original American pilots in the escadrille, four of them were volunteers of 1914: southern gentleman and advertising executive, Kiffin Rockwell: aspiring painter; Victor Chapman: Yale dropout, playboy and pre-war seaplane pilot, William Thaw; and the mysterious Bert Hall, who claimed to have been many places.
 Later three more of the volunteers of 1914 would fly with the Lafayette Escadrille.
 However, all seven of these pilots initially served in the front lines, on the ground, in the trenches.
 They asked for no special consideration.

-David Hanna teaches history at Stuyvesant High School in New York, and is an adjunct instructor at NYU.
+David Hanna teaches history at Stuyvesant High School in New York.
 He is a member of the American Historical Association and has been a featured speaker at the Smithsonian’s National Portrait Gallery in Washington and the Rhinebeck Aerodrome Museum in New York.

 His second book, Rendezvous with Death, recounts the story of the American volunteers of 1914, the Age that produced them, and the war that tested their courage and their ideals.